ACEsuit/ACEpotentials.jl/docs/src/tutorials/first_example_json.md

 Brief explanation of the main entries:

-* `ACE_fname` - filename for the fitted potential: the script will produce a file called `ACE.json` which can be read by julia and python.
+* `ACE_fname` - filename for the fitted potential.
+The script will produce a file called `ACE.json` which can be read by julia and python, and a file called `ACE.yace` which can be read by lammps.
 * `e0` - isolated atom energies
 * `weights` - weights for the loss function, for the specific structures.
 The labels (e.g. "TiAl_T5000") correspond to the "config_type" entry in the .xyz's "info" field.
 * `P` - specifies (a part of) the regularisation (optional).